-Variable Value <1-4084> Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted. enable Enables the forwarding path.
+Variable Value <1-4084> Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1. enable Enables the forwarding path.
 The default is disabled. {slot/port[-slot/port][,]} Identifies the slot and port in one of the following formats: a single slot and port (slot/port), a range of slots and ports (slot/port-slot/port), or a series of slots and ports (slot/port,slot/port,slot/port). vrid WORD<1-255> Specifies the VRRP ID to use the VRRP master as the relay agent interface.
 WORD<0-255> Specifies the IPv6 address of the DHCP server for the interface configuration.
 WORD<0-255> WORD<0-255> Specifies the IPv6 address of the relay agent interface and the IPv6 address of the DHCP server for the global configuration.